University-at-Buffalo-SEDS/GroundStation26/README.md

 ## Setting up the DEVICE_IDENTIFIER
 - The device name can be set in the `.cargo/config.toml` file in the root directory of the project.

+## Usage
+After building, the backend needs to be behind a reverse proxy with ssl enabled for geolocation to work properly.